Skip to content

 Range and Network Performance

-Range is where this base station clearly separates itself from handheld nodes.
+Range is where this base station separates itself from handheld nodes.

-We mounted the unit approximately three stories high with good line-of-sight.
-In this configuration, it significantly outperformed typical handheld Meshtastic devices in both coverage and reliability.
+We mounted ours three stories up with good line-of-sight.
+In that configuration it outperformed every handheld Meshtastic device we’ve tested, both in coverage and reliability.

 • Nearly 5 miles of direct contact